wlsf82/cucumber-salad/README.md

 ## 🥒 Project Overview

 This project demonstrates how to set up end-to-end testing using **Cypress** with **Cucumber** for behavior-driven development (BDD).
-The tests are written in Gherkin syntax and target the EngageSphere application.
+The tests are written in Gherkin syntax and target multiple applications including EngageSphere and Hacker Stories.

 ## 📋 Prerequisites